 - Permissions on Confluence pages and spaces rule.
 Refined will expose pages, spaces and Confluence pages based on the permissions added in Confluence.
 You can add additional permissions to the sections when building up your pages.

 - You can easily toggle on or off the 'Anonymous Access' button.
-More on this: Refined Site Setup
+More on this: Setting up a site in Refined

 - No. We are only supporting pages created with the new Confluence Cloud editor.